Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation-mac.en.md

 ## Running _Sharly Chess_

-To start the application, simply double-click the `Launch Sharly Chess.app` file inside the version folder.
+To start the application, simply double-click the _Sharly Chess_ applications inside the version folder.

-When run for the first time you'll be asked to choose your language and it will open your default web browser to display the _Sharly Chess_ interface with the opportunity to configure your preferences.
+When run for the first time it will open your default web browser to display the _Sharly Chess_ interface with the opportunity to configure your preferences.

 On subsequent runs, _Sharly Chess_ will open the home page, where you can either access the admin interface or the client interface — which can be used by other devices on your network to display tournament information.